Banca Monte dei Paschi di Siena: History

 Banca Monte dei Paschi di Siena traces its history to a mount of piety (monte di pietà) founded by order of the Magistrature of the Republic of Siena on 4 March 1472, when its statute was approved.
 It is therefore often regarded as being the oldest bank in the world in continuous operation.
 The basis of its foundation is the Statuto dei Paschi, written in 1419, a law that regulated all activities related to agriculture and pastoralism in Maremma.

 Its current form dates from 1624, when Siena was incorporated into the Grand Duchy of Tuscany and Grand Duke Ferdinando II granted to depositors of Monte, in their warranty, the income of the state-owned pastures of Maremma (the so-called "Paschi" which gave the bank its name).
 The bank consolidated and increased its banking activity during the 17th and 18th centuries.

-With the unification of Italy, the bank expanded its business throughout the Italian peninsula, initiating new activities, including mortgage loans, the first experience in Italy.
+With the unification of Italy, the bank expanded its business throughout the Italian Peninsula, initiating new activities, including mortgage loans, the first experience in Italy.
 It was still state-owned by the late 19th century.

-MPS was also involved in the bail-out of Cassa di Risparmio di Prato, becoming the major shareholder.
+In 1988, MPS was involved in the bail-out of Cassa di Risparmio di Prato, becoming the major shareholder.

 In 1995, a decree of the Ministry of the Treasury of the Italian Republic dated 8 August 1995, gave rise to two institutions: Banca Monte dei Paschi di Siena S.p.A. and Fondazione Monte dei Paschi di Siena, a non-profit organization with the statutory purpose of providing assistance, charity and social utility in the fields of education, science, health and art, especially with reference to the city and the province of Siena.

 On 25 June 1999, Banca Monte dei Paschi di Siena was listed successfully on the Italian Stock Exchange.